 If condos are out, what should you do?

-2. Build new if buying a home.
+Build new if buying a home.
 The Resale Trap documents how a $400K new build saves $318K-$506K over a $400K resale over 25 years.
 Single-family new construction avoids HOAs, special assessments, and most of the 7 forces destroying condo values.
 Buy The Resale Trap on Amazon.
+To pressure-test the math against your specific market, use the free state and metro data at HomeStats — every U.S. state's median price, property tax rate, insurance, FMR, and price-to-income ratio is published with primary-source citations, plus an interactive Rent vs. Buy calculator at homestats.app/tools/rent-vs-buy.

-3. Build income-producing assets first.
+Build income-producing assets first.
 Rather than sinking $50,000-$100,000 into a condo down payment, use that capital to build a business.
-The $97 Launch shows you how to start for under $97 — and The W-2 Trap explains why business income builds wealth faster than W-2 savings.
+The $97 Launch shows you how to start for under $97.
+And The W-2 Trap explains why business income builds wealth faster than W-2 savings.

 The Bottom Line

 Condos aren't investments.
 In 2026, they're monthly bills disguised as equity.
 The 7 financial forces documented in The Condo Trap are accelerating, not reversing.
 Energy mandates are expanding to more cities.
 Insurance carriers are exiting more markets.
 Pension obligations are growing.
-Special assessments are increasing in frequency and size.
+The condo special assessment crisis is deepening as reserve funding mandates take effect.

-Before you buy any condo — or any property — score it with the Property Investability framework.
+Before you buy any condo.
+Or any property.
+Score it with the Property Investability Score framework.
 The math doesn't lie.

 Buy The Condo Trap on Amazon or visit thecondotrap.com for more.